-The diverse shows cover time periods ranging from the ancient to the contemporary and cultures that span the globe: Greece, India, Japan, Europe and, of course, the Northwest.
+The diverse shows cover time periods ranging from the ancient to the contemporary and cultures that span the globe: Greece, India, Japan, Europe and, of course, the North-west.
 Only one project might possess "blockbuster" appeal, though substantively, it's far from a soulless trunk show of merely expensive ar-tifacts.
-The exhibit, "The Body Beautiful," examines the nude in ancient Museum.
+The exhibit, "The Body Beautiful," examines the nude in ancient Greece and arrives from The British Museum.

 The emphasis on exhibits drawn from local collections and the mu- um's curatorial staff has been operseum's vaults reveals an approach of necessity and consideration, qualities that many museums share these days.
-"We can still afford the big show occasionally," Ferriso says.
-"But no longer back-to-back or close together."
+"We can still afford the big show occasionally," Ferriso says, "But no longer back-to-back or close together."